 The Federal Reserve is expected to raise interest rates in 2022 and 2023 in an effort to combat inflation or rising prices.
 As a result, it's possible that savings account interest rates may rise in the future, although banks tend to be slow at increasing deposit rates.
 Still, it might be a good idea to shop around for the best deal on a savings account, both at your own bank and at other institutions.

 Here are six tips for finding a savings account that will give you an interest rate hike.

 Consider Credit Unions and Local Banks

 Credit unions may offer better terms on checking accounts and higher interest rates on savings accounts than larger banks.
 Local banks may also be worth checking out because they can have higher interest rates than the big national chains.

 Look at Online-Only Banks

-Banks that don’t have physical locations can often pay higher interest rates because they have lower overhead.
+Banks that don’t have physical locations may pay higher interest rates because they have lower overhead costs.
 However, this can leave people wondering whether or not these online banks are secure.

-The answer is that they are just as secure as a brick-and-mortar bank.
-The accounts are still insured by the FDIC for up to $250,000 per depositor, per FDIC insured bank, per ownership category.
+If the bank is FDIC insured, accounts are insured up to $250,000 per depositor, per FDIC insured bank, per ownership category.
 Some online banks are owned by big players in financial services like Discover and American Express.